unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 ... elided ...
 ```

-The path provided must be a path in the `trees` result.
+The input path provided must be a path in the `trees` result.
 If not found, then a suitable error message is shown.

 ### Case 1: URL points to repo